• Skip to primary navigation

 Kale Salad with Walnuts and Creamy Avocado Dressing

-Hearty and sinfully delicious Kale salad with walnuts and a creamy avocado dressing that you will definitely love!
-This recipe is easy to make, nutritious, and suitable for the Low carb, Keto, Paleo, and Whole 30 diets.
+Here is a hearty and sinfully delicious Kale salad with walnuts and a creamy avocado dressing that you will love!

 A picture of Kale Salad with some avocado dressing.